bookofproofs/bookofproofs.github.io/_sources/branches/fun/dudeney/arithmetical-and-algebraic-problems/age-and-kinship-puzzles/rovers-age-solution.md

 ---

 Rover's present age is ten years and Mildred's thirty years.
 Five years ago their respective ages were five and twenty-five.
 Remember that we said "four times older than the dog," which is the same as "five times as old."
-(See "answer to 'A Census Puzzle' ":https://www.bookofproofs.org/branches/a-census-puzzle/solution/.)
+(See [answer to 'A Census Puzzle'][bookofproofs$7426].)